Tusheti - People's Land

 Village Shenaqo lists 7 residents but Elene Gagoidze and her husband Irakli are the only ones who stay all year round.
 In October, before the roads close with mudflows and snow, the other villagers move down to better connected locations.

-In summers Elene runs a small guesthouse that welcomes tourists with the hand-carved furniture and homemade Tushetian food – meat dumplings and sheep cheese.
+In summer Elene runs a small guesthouse that welcomes tourists with the hand-carved furniture and homemade Tushetian food – meat dumplings and sheep cheese.
 Though not very promising three years ago, this family business is gaining strength following the revival of the Tusheti National Park.

 “We stayed here alone winter after winter just to keep our village alive.
 Now there are more tourists and we hope that things can change for better.
 There’s no place as beautiful and special as Tusheti,” Elene says.